PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 - The "Join last server" button on the main menu has been fixed
 - The events configuration has been fixed

+# 2021-04-15

+Enhancements:

+- Fast-fire detector disabled
+- Bots assassins skill set to 0.6
+- Bots guardians skill changed from 0.3 to 0.4
+- Bot king skill changed from 0.6 to 0.8